 UL certification is slow and expensive, but we think nothing is more important than delivering a product that puts safety first.

-Please trust that we'll do everything we can to speed the process – and keep you updated as we go.
+Please trust that we'll do everything we can to speed the process, but never at the expense of safety or quality – and keep you updated as we go.

 The greatest risk, truthfully, is the greatest risk for any new venture: shortage of funds.